 Dawsonera works with the standard functions of Adobe Reader that allow for a page to be enlarged or to be read aloud.
 Screen Readers such as JAWS, Text Help and Read & Write Gold are also supported.
 If you are having problems activating the read out loud feature online, Dawsonera suggest that you should download the title and it should work as normal.

-Ebrary provides an accessibilty mode for use with screen readers which will enable the use of keyboard shortcuts and the provision of PDFs in a screen reader friendly format.
+Ebook Central provides an accessibility mode for use with screen readers which will enable the use of keyboard shortcuts and the provision of PDFs in a screen reader friendly format.
+More information is available from the Help button on the Ebook Central website.
 Additionally the e-books can be downloaded and read using Adobe Digital Editions on any compatible device.

 Please email [email protected] for further support and guidance.